 In Colloquium you will:

 The class materials and discussions in Colloquium are designed to provide you with tools for success in college.
 Much of what you learn in Colloquium is based upon the feedback of Linfield students and faculty who have taught Colloquium for many years.
 Like other classes, you should plan to ask questions, participate in discussions, and connect with your faculty and peer advisors individually outside of class.
 One of your first Colloquium expectations is to read The Sixth Extinction: An Unnatural History, by Elizabeth Kolbert.
 Check out the Summer Common Reading page for more details.
-You will receive a copy of the book in May, along with your Orientation guide and advising and registration materials.
+Look for your copy of the book in your Orientation packet!
 Plan to arrive on campus for Orientation Weekend with the book completed and ready to discuss your ideas with your Colloquium classmates.

 You are pre-enrolled in a Colloquium section and charged a small course fee.
 Colloquium sections are often composed of students with similar academic interests, but not always.
 Colloquium faculty and peer advisors are trained to advise students of any academic interest.
 You will receive letters from your Colloquium faculty and peer advisors in the Orientation packet sent in May.
 Keep these letters, refer to the contact information that your advisors provide, and remember their names for when you meet them in person on Orientation Weekend.